Human brain and light

 Yes.
 You can!

-Therefore let’s quick look back to ~ 1 Million Years ago (1.000.000 years) and understand something important.
-It was the time when we humans used fire as light source next to daylight.
+Therefore let’s quick look back to ~ 1 Million Years ago (1.000.000 years) to understand something important.
+It was the time when we humans used fire as the only light source next to daylight.

 Daylight contains a continuous spectrum of light, so we find a full range of light in it: